DreamCloud flash sale starting November 8: Get 25% off all products + $599 in free accessories

-A good starting point is the Better Business Bureau (BBB), an independent nonprofit organization that reviews individual companies.
+We recommend starting with the Better Business Bureau (BBB), an independent nonprofit organization that reviews individual companies.
 The BBB awards letter grades based on a number of factors, such as time in business, number of customer complaints, and the company’s response (if any) to these complaints.
 Any brand with a BBB grade of ‘B’ or better should be considered fairly reputable.
 If the grade is lower, take a minute to read the reasons why an unfavorable rating was given.

 Customer and owner reviews can also be a helpful source of information.
 However, we don’t recommend looking for reviews on the online mattress brand’s website.
 Many companies nest negative reviews in hard-to-find areas of the site or arrange all reviews in a way that makes them difficult to sort.
 Instead, visit online forums and message boards dedicated to mattress topics.
 The review and comment sections of mattress retailer websites may also offer insights into certain brands.
 Sites that distinguish “verified owners” from other reviewers are most trustworthy.
-Also consider visiting websites that rate businesses based on customer reviews, such as Yelp And Trustpilot.
+Also consider visiting websites that rate businesses based on customer reviews.

 Lastly, perform a quick web search about the company to check for recent news and updates.
 Take time to look into other areas of the brand, as well, such as the country in which their beds are manufactured and feedback from former employees.

 Shipping options: A mattress product page will normally contain an overview of the customer’s shipping options.
 For more detailed information, customers should visit the site’s dedicated shipping and delivery page.
-If this page does not exist, then the FAQ page will likely contain all of the important details.
+If this page does not exist, we’ve found that the FAQ page will likely contain all of the important details.

 Shipping costs: Standard ground delivery is almost always free for customers in the contiguous U.S. Some brands also offer free shipping to Alaska, Hawaii, and/or Canada.
 Additionally, a small number of companies provide free White Glove delivery, which includes in-home assembly and old mattress removal.
 However, most brands charge at least $100 for White Glove services and some include upcharges for old mattress removal.
 Expedited and overnight ground delivery will usually incur additional fees as well.

 Ground shipping: Mattresses sent via standard ground delivery will be compressed and shipped in a box.
 Couriers will leave the mattress on the customer’s doorstep unless otherwise directed.
-If the customer lives in an apartment or other shared living space, the courier may choose to leave the box at the front desk.
+If you live in an apartment or other shared living space, the courier may choose to leave the box at the front desk.
 An adult does not need to be at the residence when the mattress arrives, and a signature will not be required for these deliveries.

-White Glove delivery: Because White Glove couriers travel to the customer’s residence in a large truck, the mattress will not be compressed, but it may be wrapped in plastic or other materials to prevent external damage.
+White Glove delivery: Because White Glove couriers travel to your residence in a large truck, the mattress will not be compressed, but it may be wrapped in plastic or other materials to prevent external damage.
 Most White Glove deliveries require an adult to be present during the delivery, and a signature is also required.
-Prior to the couriers’ arrival, homeowners may be asked to clear the path between the front door and the bedroom where the mattress will be kept.
+Prior to the couriers’ arrival, you may be asked to clear the path between the front door and the bedroom where the mattress will be kept.

 Return costs: Online mattress brands almost always offer free returns within the sleep trial period.
-In most cases, the company will send a courier to the customer’s residence to retrieve the mattress and transport it for recycling or charitable donation.
-Once the mattress has been received by personnel, a full refund will be issued to the customer using their original form of payment.
+In most cases, the company will send a courier to your residence to retrieve the mattress and transport it for recycling or charitable donation.
+Once the mattress has been received by personnel, a full refund will be issued using your original form of payment.
 Some brands charge return fees, but these rarely exceed $100 if the return is requested during the trial period.

 Return requirements: If couriers are not available to pick up the mattress, the brand may ask the customer to recycle or donate the bed themselves.
 Proof of either is often required to receive a full refund.
 The costs of recycling or donating the mattress may be reimbursed, as well.